-The KIST research team used **transmission electron microscopy to analyze changes in the crystallographic structure by dividing into specific areas from surface to interior of OLO.
+The KIST research team used **transmission electron microscopy to analyze changes in the crystallographic structure by dividing into specific areas from the surface to the interior of OLO.
 The results of the analysis confirmed that the metal layers of the OLO started to collapse at the surface by repeated charge/discharge cycling.

 **Transmission electron microscopy : Provides morphology, crystalline structure, and elemental information of various materials down to the atomic scale, using the diffraction phenomenon of electrons accelerated by a high voltage.

 The joint research team used the DNA of a salmon, which has a strong affinity with lithium ions, to control the OLO’s surface structure, which was the cause of the material degradation.
 However, the salmon DNA showed a tendency to aggregate in aqueous solutions.
 To solve this problem, the research team synthesized the composite coating material that combined ***carbon nanotubes(CNT) and the salmon DNA.
-The DNA/CNT mixture was uniformly arranged and attached to the surface of the OLO, resulting in the development of a new cathode material.
+The DNA/CNT mixture was uniformly arranged and attached to the surface of the OLO, resulting in the development of new cathode material.

 The research team at KIST performed integrated advanced analytical techniques (investigating a range of factors, from individual particles to electrodes) and found that the electrochemical characteristics of OLO and the mechanisms of its structural stability improved.
-The results of the in situ X-ray based analysis for the developed OLO was confirmed that the structural degradation was suppressed during charge/discharge cycling and the thermal stability was improved.
+The results of the in situ X-ray-based analysis for the developed OLO was confirmed that the structural degradation was suppressed during charge/discharge cycling and the thermal stability was improved.